-Date of Adoption: April 26, 2005 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015
+Date of Adoption: April 26, 2005 Legal Reference: NA

 Policy No. 901.10.
 Building and Safety Inspections

 In the interest of students, personnel and the general public, North Star Charter School shall provide its own safety inspection program and will cooperate with other appropriate public agencies properly authorized to conduct safety inspections of the district's facilities.
 Authorized agencies include the State of Idaho Department of Labor and Industrials Services, Central District Health, the district's insurance carriers, the Idaho State Department of Education, fire departments and duly authorized law enforcement agencies.
 Safety deficiencies cited by duly authorized safety inspectors will be promptly reported to the district superintendent upon receipt of written reports.
 It shall be the duty of the superintendent in cooperation with the supervisor of maintenance and operations and the building principal to prepare a list of necessary repairs in order to keep the buildings in proper condition.